 Once stopped, if you suspect you'll be stationary for more than 10 seconds, switch off your engine and it'll use less fuel restarting than it would if you'd left it idling.

-While usually significantly lower than sidewall ratings, expect front tyres to require more pressure than rears to compensate for engine weight, though back tyres may need to be pumped higher should you regularly carry heavy luggage.
+Usually (but not always) front tyres require more pressure than rears to compensate for engine weight, although back tyres may need to be pumped higher should you regularly carry heavy luggage.
 Again, your handbook or the pressure chart should have recommended pressures for a vehicle with normal or high loads.